nalinbhatt/nalinbhatt/Readme.md

 [The Center for the Study of Neuroeconomics](https://github.com/gmucsn).

 ## Projects
-During my reu experience I have helped contribute to the following projects <br>
+During my reu experience, I have contributed to the following projects <br>

 1. [Decentralized Exchanges](https://github.com/gmucsn/workshop_2021/tree/main/project_amm) (ongoing)
-    * We had the opportunity to model the Uniswap v2 Exchange using [mTree](https://github.com/gmucsn/mTree)(python library for creating concurrent ABMs).
+    * We are currently modelling the Uniswap v2 Exchange using [mTree](https://github.com/gmucsn/mTree)(python library for creating concurrent ABMs).

 2. [Transaction Escrow](https://github.com/gmucsn/reu_2020_main)
     * We created an experiment in mTree to study the effects of online transaction escrow mechanism on trading behavior. (ongoing)
+    * The experiment is pending execution with human subjects

 3. [Voluntary Contribution Mechanism](https://github.com/gmucsn/reu_2020_vcm)(VCM)
     * Created an Agent Based Model to recreate VCM in mTree.